- Rules of debate at meetings

 - iii. report or comment on the proceedings in writing during or after a meeting or orally report or comment after the meeting.

 - b.
-Oral reporting or commentary is not permitted during any part of a meeting of the Council, its committees and sub-committees.
+Oral reporting, commentary or broadcasting is not permitted during any part of a meeting of the council, its committees and sub committees.

 - i.
 No filming, photographing or audio recording of a meeting should be carried out in such a way as to disrupt the proceedings of the meeting.

 - ii.
-If person(s) disregard the request of the chairman of the meeting to moderate or improve their behaviour, any councillor or the chairman of the meeting may move that the person be instructed to cease filming, photographing or audio recording.
+If person(s) disregard the request of the Chairperson of the meeting to moderate or improve their behaviour, any councillor or the Chairperson of the meeting may move that the person be instructed to cease filming, photographing or audio recording.
 The motion, if seconded, shall be put to the vote without discussion.

 - iii.
-If a resolution under standing order 4d(ii) above is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+If a resolution under standing order 4 d ii) above is ignored, the Chairperson of the meeting may take further reasonable steps to restore order or to progress the meeting.
 This may include temporarily suspending or closing the meeting.

 - e.
-Members of the Council recording meetings are reminded of their obligations under the Council’s Code of Conduct in respect to confidential matters.
+Members of the Council recording meetings are reminded of their obligations under the Council’s Code of Conduct in respect of confidential matters

 5. Committees and sub-committees